 Incest wasn’t something Elizabeth had only a mild flirtation with, for at the age of eleven (when literally still a virgin) she found herself seduced by some colourful literature coming to her courtesy of Marguerite Angouleme (sister of the king of France) bought to England by her mother Anne Boleyn.
 Then following a study and translation of this work “The Mirror of the Sinful Soul” she ultimately discovered through incest she could increase her own power and domination over men – making the chosen few literally enthral to her.

-In terms of the possibilities of womanhood ‘Elizabeth’ was ‘everything’ to ‘Oxford’, the reason he described himself “Pent” within her (S.133 L 13) – meaning there was no possibility of him escaping the way she began his life & continued to dominated it.
+In terms of the possibilities of womanhood ‘Elizabeth’ was ‘everything’ to ‘Oxford’, the reason he described himself “Pent” within her (S.133 L 13) – meaning it was impossible for him to escape the way she began his life & continued to dominated it.
 He was delivered to her “The first” prince, and in the guise of “fortune” she organised for him one of the greatest educations anyone ever received, while later protecting him (denying his wishes) to go to to war (S.25 L 3 & 4).
-She was the Queen who made him court-poet, she was his employer, his paymaster, his lover, while he in turn danced with her through the night, wrote sonnets for her, and composed music she played on the lute – but more frequently on the virginals:
+She was the Queen who made him court-poet, she was his employer, his paymaster, his lover, while he in turn danced with her through the night, wrote sonnets for her, and composed music she played on the lute, although more frequently on the virginals:

 How oft, when thou, my music play’st